Christophery0614/Tokyo-metro-route-finder/README.md

 A Python and Flask-based Tokyo Metro Route Finder that uses Dijkstra’s Algorithm to find the shortest travel-time paths between stations.
 Designed as an academic project emphasizing clean algorithm implementation, modular architecture, and practical route-planning logic.

-# Tokyo Subway Pathfinder — Final Year Project
+# TOKYO METRO ROUTE FINDER USING DIJKSTRA ALGORITHM — Final Year Project

 A web-based navigation system designed to calculate and visualize the shortest path between stations in the Tokyo subway network.
 This application is powered by a Python back-end using Flask and implements Dijkstra's Algorithm for efficient pathfinding.